-Car Hire in Christchurch
+Car rental in Christchurch

 Where to hire a car in Christchurch

-What to expect when hiring a car from Christchurch
+What to expect when driving in Christchurch